10 Famous People Who Shockingly Took a Life Behind Spotlight

 10 Laura Bush

-Fourteen years before marrying soon-to-be President George W. Bush, 17-year-old Laura Welch ran a stop sign and crashed into another car.
-The driver, another teenager, was killed.
-Though she didn’t speak about the incident for many years, in 2010, she told the New York Times that she was “wracked by guilt for years after the crash, especially after not attending the funeral and for not reaching out to the parents of the dead teenager.”
+Fourteen years before she became the First Lady, a 17‑year‑old Laura Welch ran a stop sign and collided head‑on with another vehicle, killing the teenage driver of that car.
+For many years she kept the incident private, but in a 2010 interview with the New York Times she confessed to feeling “wracked by guilt for years after the crash, especially after not attending the funeral and for not reaching out to the parents of the dead teenager.”

 9 Phill Lewis

-Lewis was sentenced to five years in prison, but it was reduced to just one after he spent much of his sentence working with a prison-based theater troupe that highlighted the consequences of drug and alcohol abuse.
-Despite these rough years as a young man, Lewis continued to land guest roles in shows such as Married… with Children and Boy Meets World before landing a lead role on the Disney Channel show The Suite Life of Zach and Cody.[2]
+Initially sentenced to five years, his term was reduced to one year after he spent much of his incarceration performing with a prison‑based theater troupe that highlighted drug‑ and alcohol‑abuse consequences.
+Post‑release, Lewis landed guest spots on shows like Married… with Children and Boy Meets World, eventually scoring a lead role on Disney Channel’s The Suite Life of Zach and Cody.

 8 Rebecca Gayheart